-As South Africans we’re constantly looking for ways to make our Rand stretch a little further and on a recent European trip we found just the way!
+As South Africans we’re constantly looking for ways to make our Rand stretch a little further and on a recent visit to Portugal we found out just how to do that!
 It is not much of a secret anymore, but Portugal truly offers travellers some of the best value for money.
 Below we break down just what makes the likes of Lisbon and Porto so much easier on the pocket than most other European cities.

 Whether apartment hunting on AirBnB or looking for a centrally located hotel, accommodation in Portugal’s big cities can easily be booked for under R1000* per night per couple – provided you book far enough in advance.
 We were travelling during their low season and even with only a month’s notice were able to secure four star hotels well within budget.